Pennsylvania Small Estate Affidavit Form

 Step 1 – Estate Requirements

-A Petition for Settlement of a Small Estate can be used for estates with a total value of $50,000 or less.
-Real estate and assets that the decedent’s heirs may collect under § 3101 do not need to be factored into the estate valuation.
+A Petition for Settlement of a Small Estate can only be used if an estate has a total value of $50,000 or less.[2]
+The following assets are not included in the estate value[3]:

 Step 2 – File Petition